kaganozturk/Investigation-of-possible-gender-bias-in-face-recognition/part 4/segmentation/README.md

 [Download the segmentation network](https://drive.google.com/file/d/1KSa9_g_cL047Z0B2hEn8cRPsDP7sjPXC/view?usp=share_link).

 Run **predict_facial_hair_mask.py** to produce facial hair masks for the images in the 'data_example' folder.
-The produced imgages will be saved in the 'seg_results' folder.
+The produced images will be saved in the 'seg_results' folder.

-Number of annotated pixels are calculated and saved to'../no_hair_pixels.pkl'.
+Number of annotated pixels are calculated and saved to '../no_hair_pixels.pkl'.